mikro-orm/mikro-orm/README.md

 ## Usage with MySQL

-To use `mikro-orm` with MySQL database, do not forget to install `mysql2` driver and provide `MySqlDriver` class when initializing ORM:
+To use `mikro-orm` with MySQL database, do not forget to install `mysql2` driver and provide `MySqlDriver` class when initializing ORM.

 Then call `MikroORM.init` as part of bootstrapping your app: